COVID-19 restrictions in Ireland

 Nursing home residents can have 2 visitors at a time, with no restrictions on the duration or frequency of the visits.

-Up to 50 people can attend a wedding service and reception.
-This will increase to 100 guests from 5 August 2021.
+Up to 100 people can attend a wedding service and reception.
+Live music is permitted.

 Laws and penalties